Manually creating optimized Windows images for Horizon VMs

 If you are using a vSphere infrastructure, which can reside either on-premises or on one or more cloud platforms, verify that you have the following components installed and configured:

-- ESXi host or hosts configured in the vCenter Server instance.
+- vSphere ESXi host or hosts configured in the vCenter Server instance.

 - In vSphere Web Client, right-click a data center, cluster, host, or VM folder.